 However, with that said, it is still pretty clear that an average programmer salary is a point of attraction when it comes to choosing the programme as a career path – it’s significantly bigger than the average salary in the USA.

 More than a Great Salary

 A lot of the times the question of how much do computer programmers make turns out to be the only focus of a conversation around programming.
 This shouldn’t be the case, however – programmers tend to have a lot of other job benefits, not only a great salary.

 A great place to start off working as a programmer is some sort of a greenfield project-based company.
-Usually, these companies allow you to both develop your skills as a specialist of your craft and be creative at the same time.
+Usually, these companies allow you to both develop your skills as a specialist in your craft and be creative at the same time.
 Furthermore, you can expect other different benefits, such as paid holidays, bonuses for more difficult tasks, birthday prize wheels and so on.

 You also have the option to work on solo projects.
 If you manage to create and develop an app or perhaps even a game that would attract the attention of potential customers, you might be on the path of earning an even more amazing living than one presented and described in this article.

 Whatever the case might be, it’s important to stress that a great computer programmer salary isn’t the only thing that programmers can expect out of their career paths.
 With technology advancing at an incredible rate, it’s tough to imagine what other interesting and challenging tasks programmers might face in the future.